reacharnab330/EVPopulation-Snowflake/README.md

 # How to use this project

 1. Clone this repo
-2. Create a Virtual Environment in vscode
+2. In vscode navigate to the location where the repo was cloned data_pipeline/src
-3. Navigate to the location where the repo was cloned data_pipeline/src
+3. Create a Virtual Environment in vscode
 4. Install the required dependencies :
    pip install snowflake-snowpark-python
    pip install "snowflake-snowpark-python[pandas]"